Ngalnya's

 Atkinson

-The style of art I gravitate toward features intricate linework and repetitive symbols, techniques that hold deep cultural and personal meaning for me.
-This approach was inspired by the artwork that was created and passed down to me by my aunties, helping me communicate my story in a way that words alone could not.
-Each line and pattern represents a part of a greater narrative: my journey, my values, and the knowledge passed down through generations.
-These elements not only reflect Yorta Yorta traditions, but also give me the freedom to express my beliefs and identity in a way that feels true to who I am and where I come from.
+The style I work in uses detailed linework and repeating symbols that were passed down to me by my family and community.
+Each line and pattern is part of a bigger story, my journey, my values and the knowledge carried through generations.
+It's rooted in Yorta Yorta tradition but it's also how I tell my own story in a way that feels true to who I am and where I come from.

 What Lives